vernor1/CarND-MPC-Project/README.md

     Some function signatures have changed in v0.14.x.
 See [this PR](https://github.com/udacity/CarND-MPC-Project/pull/3) for more details.
 * Fortran Compiler
   * Mac: `brew install gcc` (might not be required)
   * Linux: `sudo apt-get install gfortran`.
-Additionall you have also have to install gcc and g++, `sudo apt-get install gcc g++`.
+Additionally you have also have to install gcc and g++, `sudo apt-get install gcc g++`.
 Look in [this Dockerfile](https://github.com/udacity/CarND-MPC-Quizzes/blob/master/Dockerfile) for more info.
 * [Ipopt](https://projects.coin-or.org/Ipopt)
   * Mac: `brew install ipopt`
   * Linux